 - In a standing mixer with the paddle attachment, or using an electric mixer, beat cream cheese and butter together on high speed until smooth and creamy.

-- Add powdered sugar, vanilla, milk, and salt.
+- Add powdered sugar and vanilla.
 Beat on low speed for 30 seconds, then switch to high speed and beat for 2 minutes.
-Taste.
-Add more salt if needed.

 To assemble and frost the cake: